 - Impairments to Riding

-Where required, an instructor will provide a demonstration of the specific skills required for the exercise.
+Where required, your instructor will provide a demonstration of the specific skills required for the exercise.

 Breaks will be provided approximately every hour with the minimum break time being ten (10) minutes.
-Additional and/or longer breaks may be necessary depending on conditions.
+Additional and/or longer breaks may be necessary depending on conditions (such as weather).

 Your riding sessions will be broken down into the following sequence: